Ronny Turiaf

 Ronny Turiaf (/ˈroʊni ˈtɝːiɑːf/ ROH-nee-_-TUR-ee-ahf, [ʁɔni tyʁijaf]; born 13 January 1983) is a French former professional basketball player who played 10 seasons in the National Basketball Association (NBA).
 Turiaf grew up in France and played college basketball for the Gonzaga Bulldogs in the United States, where he led the West Coast Conference (WCC) in scoring in his senior year.
 After graduating from Gonzaga, he entered the 2005 NBA draft and was picked by the Los Angeles Lakers.
 He later played for the Golden State Warriors, New York Knicks, Washington Wizards, Miami Heat, Los Angeles Clippers and Minnesota Timberwolves.
 Turiaf won an NBA championship with Miami in 2012.
 He was also a member of the French national team.
+He was inducted into the French Basketball Hall of Fame in 2020.

 Early life

-Born in Fort-de-France, Turiaf spent most of his childhood in Martinique, a French overseas department in the Caribbean Sea.
+Born in Fort-de-France, Turiaf spent most of his childhood in Martinique, a French overseas departments in the Caribbean Sea.
 Following the advice from his father, Turiaf moved to Paris in 1998, at the age of 15, to attend the National Institute of Physical Education (INSEP), a school that combines rigorous secondary education with elite-level athletic training.

 In 1999, he made the French Under-18 national team, and he helped lead the team to the gold medal at the 2000 FIBA Europe Under-18 Championship with future NBA stars Tony Parker, Boris Diaw, and Mickaël Piétrus.